Mihai-P/yii2-core/README.md

 CMS Module
 ===========

 CMS Module is the start for a CMS built on Yii 2.
+It uses the advance yii2 template.
 It provides user authentication, registration and RBAC support to your Yii2 site.

 ## Installation